-Despite the Norwegian government's policy of improving trade and political cooperation with Russia, relations between the two countries cooled in the wake of Moscow's annexation of Crimea in March 2014.
+Despite the Norwegian government's policy of improving continuing to build improved trade and political cooperation with Russia, relations between the two countries cooled in the wake of Moscow's annexation of Crimea in March 2014.

 Norway responded to the annexation, and Moscow's involvement in Ukraine, by suspending all concrete forms of military cooperation with Russia.
 Moscow has advised the Nordic state against joining the NATO-missile defense system.

 Russia is not viewed as a threat to Norway or its national sovereignty, asserts Norway's Defense Minister Ine Eriksen Søreide.
-This perspective was reiterated by Stoltenberg in Oslo.
+This conviction and perspective was reiterated by Stoltenberg in Oslo.

 The chilly atmosphere has frustrated Norwegian efforts to establish and maintain "normal relations" with Russia in all core aspects of the High North, including trade, the environment, security and defense.

-Oslo's bridge-building with Moscow has closely followed the NATO line on the missile defense system, with Norway insisting it is designed to intercept missiles from rogue states such as Iran and North Korea.
-However, Russia regards the NATO system as being primarily directed at its military forces.
+Oslo's bridge-building with Moscow has closely followed the NATO line on the missile defense system, with Norway insisting it that the MDS is designed to intercept missiles from rogue states such as Iran and North Korea.
+However, Russia regards the NATO system -MDS as being primarily directed at its military forces.